yaplik/satnogs-client/doc/raspi-install.rst

   * If user isn't member of `dialout` group run (replace satnogs with the username of your user)::

       sudo usermod -aG dialout satnogs

+  * If you had to take that step, log out and log back in

 ---------------------
 6. Run satnogs-client